Skip to content

 • As much of Sabah is a mix of rugged and scenic landscapes, don’t come here without comfortable walking shoes and a raincoat to enjoy hiking journeys without hassle.

 Pro tip: Skip crowded beaches, especially in the peak seasons.
-The beaches are probably not clean with various plastic waste and diapers.
+The beaches are probably not clean, and there is probably plastic waste and diapers on them.
 Secluded islands are always the best.

 An Entrance to Majesty: Kinabalu National Park